apache/pulsar/site2/docs/schema-understand.md

 schemaRegistryCompatibilityCheckers=org.apache.pulsar.broker.service.schema.JsonSchemaCompatibilityCheck,org.apache.pulsar.broker.service.schema.AvroSchemaCompatibilityCheck,org.apache.pulsar.broker.service.schema.ProtobufNativeSchemaCompatibilityCheck
 ```

 Each schema type corresponds to one instance of the schema compatibility checker.
-Avro, JSON, and Protobuf have their own compatibility checkers, while all the other schema types share the default compatibility checker which disables the schema evolution.
+Avro, JSON, and Protobuf schemas have their own compatibility checkers, while all the other schema types share the default compatibility checker that disables the schema evolution.

 #### Schema compatibility check strategy